 - Check for leaks in your vehicle, and dispose of used oil and other car fluids as hazardous waste.

 - Choose green chemicals if you need to use pesticides or herbicides.
 Look for low-phosphate chemicals to help prevent harm to aquatic species.
+You can have a great lawn, save money AND protect local waterways!

 - Reduce your impervious surface by choosing alternative paving materials or creating a rain garden on your property.